bfg-s/admin-documentation/Writerside/topics/Tips.md

 # Tips

+Here are various tips and tricks for using the admin panel.
+These tips may be useful when developing a project.

 ## Laravel 11 support
 By default in Laravel 11 the session driver is `database`.
 This driver is not compatible with the admin panel, so it must be replaced with `file` or `redis`.